-That's really fun.
-Allie.
-I'm very conscious that you have a patient at two o'clock and many of our audience have the patient at two o'clock and it's now one minute too.
-So sadly, I've got lots of other questions, which I could have put to you, but we've come to the end of our scheduled time.
-I fascinating stuff.
+That's really kind.
+Ali, I'm very conscious that you have a patient at two o'clock and many of our audience have a patient at two o'clock and it's now one minute to.
+So sadly, I've got lots of other questions, which I could have posed to you, but we've come to the end of our scheduled time.
+Fascinating stuff.
 And I think it's the first time we've addressed the AC joint specifically on this show.
 So I'm very grateful to you.
 Thank you for coming in.